 The soundstage is fairly balanced.
 There’s a good definition in the high frequencies and bass.
 The midrange is clear and crisp.
 What ultimately sealed the deal for me was the passive noise cancellation.

 Although not sporting a traditional ear pad design, you can barely be bothered by outside interference.
-Of course, the planar magnetic technology also contributes to this as it enhances the sound coming from your headphones really well.
+Of course, the planar magnetic technology also contributes to this as it enhances the quality of the sound coming out of your headphones really well.

 The Crossfade 2 headphones have a very futuristic design.
 They might be perfect for gamers, albeit expensive if they were to serve no other purpose.
 But if you are looking for a pair of headphones that give you freedom of movement and a balanced soundstage no matter what you’re listening too, you might enjoy this model.